microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/performancetesting.md

 Follow the steps to edit and test your code:
 1. Select a project or generate a new project.
 2. To generate the initial test plan, click the **App monitor** tab, and then click the **Run load** button.
 You start to see the graphs on the screen indicating that the Run load test is running.
+To cancel the Run load test, click **Cancel load**.
 4. Click the **Edit code** tab and expand your project directory.
 From the directory, you can access `load-test`>`config.json` and edit the code in the `config.json` file.
 For example, you can add your own endpoints or change the number of threads that are running.
 The default `config.json` contains the following information:

    ```json